sirenc0de/sirenc0de-projects/README.md

 The `requirements.txt` file lists the external libraries needed for this project.
 It ensures that anyone working on the project can easily install the correct versions of the libraries by running `pip install -r requirements.txt`.
 This helps maintain consistency and compatibility across different environments.

 ## Concluding the Showcase🧚🏾‍♀️
-Explore the [images folder](git-demo-images) for more examples of the requirements for this assignment.
+Explore the [images folder](git-demo-images) for more examples of demonstrated Git markdown features.

 ## Resources
 * [Git Cheat Sheet](https://education.github.com/git-cheat-sheet-education.pdf)